Basics of Heat Conduction, Inductively

 Fourier’s Law: Governing Equation for Heat Transport in Materials

 As what alluded above, the capacity of a material storing thermal energy can be attributed to lattice vibrations.
 However, it is electrons that transport thermal energy within a material.
 People know this because of the Seebeck effect where a potential difference is built between two ends of a wire because of heat transport.
 From this point of view, we need a new equation to describe the rate of heat transport.
-To derive such a equation, we first define the concept of “heat flux”,\(q\), as flow of thermal energy per unit area per unit time.
-It has a unit of watts/area.
-In his experimental paper published in 1822, Fourier concluded that
+To derive such a equation, we first define the concept of “heat flux”,

 “the heat flux resulting from thermal conduction is proportional to the magnitude of the temperature gradient and opposite to it in sign”.